 - Maple Syrup from Sugar Maple Farms.
 They use no defoamer at all.
 I have only tried the plastic jugs not the glass jars, and do okay with them.

 - Tea- I am tolerating the teas from Mountain Rose Herbs in the 4oz cellulose packaging.
 The larger packages are in craft paper bags lined with corn PLA and I react to those.
 I personally can only do the black and oolong teas (except the Kumaon variety, but don’t know why) but I think this is a separate sensitivity and has to do with how black vs green tea is processed.
 I have not been able to do any herbal teas from MRH and I don’t know if that’s corn or another sensitivity.

-NOTE: Packaging is a HUGE problem with cheese.
+NOTE: Packaging is a HUGE problem with cheese, especially cut and wrapped cheeses.
 Many/most plastic wraps are either dusted with corn starch or in some other way are corny and cause a massive reaction.
 Additionally the surface cleaners and disinfectants that many shops will use will contaminate cheese.
 I happen to have completely lucked out and found a local shop (Metropolitan Market in West Seattle) that uses products that are okay for me.
 The same chain but a different shop (Bellevue) is NOT safe for me.
 So finding the cheese itself is only half the problem.
 Less than half.
 For items like the Herve Mons Emmental, the wheel is something like 150-200lbs, so ordering the whole wheel is probably not reasonable unless you have a HUGE group buy.